audiolabs/PESQ/README.md

 [![DOI](https://zenodo.org/badge/939487338.svg)](https://doi.org/10.5281/zenodo.14938543)

 This project forks from [ludlows/PESQ](https://github.com/ludlows/PESQ/), updating the PESQ implementation to include its latest correction addressed in [P.862 Corrigendum 2 (03/18)](https://www.itu.int/rec/T-REC-P.862-201803-W!Cor2/en).
 The correction addresses the under-prediction of subjective scores (by 0.8 MOS on average) by correcting the level of the loudness model.

+Details can be found in our paper, [Navigating PESQ: Up-to-Date Versions and Open Implementations](https://doi.org/10.48550/arXiv.2505.19760).

 This code is designed for numpy array specially.